 The 2018 G mortality tables published by Professor Klaus Heubeck are used to measure pension obligations.
-The provisions for pension obligations are discounted using an average discount rate in accordance with section 253(2) sentence 1 of the HGB.
-The calculations include the assumption of a general residual maturity of 15 years for the obligations.
+The provisions for pension obligations are discounted using an average discount rate in accordance with section 253(2) sentence 1 of the HGB, whereby it is assumed that the obligations have a general residual maturity of 15 years.
 The recognized provisions for pensions equate to the pension obligations net of the associated plan assets, which are measured at fair value.
 If the value of the plan assets is higher than that of the pension provisions, the difference is reported as an excess of plan assets over pension liability.